ErezWeiss1/Trending_Movies/README.md

 * prints the DataFrame
 * export DataFrame to .csv file in the ./data folder
-* changes the .html file using [BeatifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+* changes the .html file using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-the script is scheduled to run once a day through github actions.
+the script is scheduled to run once a day through GitHub actions.
 <br>
 <br>
 Check out more projects by me here: https://erezweiss1.github.io/